-There are 10 scholarships available for pursuing a Family Studies major as of December 2025.
-You can find tens of Family Studies scholarships available for college, high school senior, and college seniors.
-Some prominent Family Studies scholarships for students include the Oklahoma Association for the Education of Young Children Scholarship, the Charles Suber Scholarship, and the Charles D. Whitmer Fund Scholarship.
+There are 10 scholarships available for pursuing a Family Studies major as of January 2026.
+You can find tens of Family Studies scholarships available for high school senior, college senior, and colleges.
+Some prominent Family Studies scholarships for students include the Sue Blackwell Scholarship Fund, the Oklahoma Association for the Education of Young Children Scholarship, and the Clarke A. Greene Endowed Memorial Scholarship for Entrepreneurial Spirit.
 You can find Family Studies scholarships for pursuing your undergraduate.

 You can find scholarship financial aid for studying Family Studies by using a scholarship search engine like Scholarships That Work, which has 10 Family Studies scholarships with an average award amount of $2,790.
-You can also find scholarships to pursue Family Studies by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Oklahoma City Community Foundation, the Columbia College Chicago, the Cleveland Foundation, or the North Central College.
+You can also find scholarships to pursue Family Studies by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Community Foundation Serving Western Virginia, the Oklahoma City Community Foundation, the Columbia College Chicago, or the Southern Illinois University, Edwardsville.

 To apply for scholarships in Family Studies, you will need to fill out the scholarship application form on the scholarship page.
 For six of these scholarships, you will need to submit an essay.
 Several Family Studies scholarships require a resume, and a few awards require letters of recommendation.
 The GPA requirements for Family Studies scholarships vary between a Infinity and -Infinity minimum GPA.

 Yes, there is one scholarship specifically for minority students who want to pursue Family Studies or Humanities & Social Sciences.
-Applicants who identify as Black are eligible for these scholarships, like the Oklahoma Association for the Education of Young Children Scholarship.
+Applicants who identify as Black are eligible for these scholarships, like the Sue Blackwell Scholarship Fund.

 All students who plan on studying or majoring in Family Studies are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Family Studies scholarships may vary, so be sure to read the scholarship listing carefully.
 One scholarship for Family Studies majors is specifically open to applicants who identify as Black students.